phytec/doc-bsp-yocto/source/yocto/kirkstone.rst

    (mini) HOWTO: Use a local git repository to build barebox:

-   To get source code for this package and version (barebox-2018.11.0-phy2), execute
+   To get source code for this package and version (barebox-2022.02.0-phy1), execute

    $ mkdir -p ~/git
    $ cd ~/git
    $ git clone git://git.phytec.de/barebox barebox
    $ cd ~/git/barebox
-   $ git checkout -b v2018.11.0-phy2-local-development 9a40cd5eb3e5286f9c8ca186475380acf262f2ed
+   $ git checkout -b v2022.02.0-phy1-local-development 7fe12e65d770f7e657e683849681f339a996418b

    You now have two possible workflows for your changes:

    1. Work inside the git repository:
    Copy and paste the following snippet to your "local.conf":

-   SRC_URI:pn-barebox = "git:///${HOME}/git/barebox;branch=${BRANCH}"
+   SRC_URI:pn-barebox = "git://${HOME}/git/barebox;branch=${BRANCH}"
    SRCREV:pn-barebox = "${AUTOREV}"
-   BRANCH:pn-barebox = "v2018.11.0-phy2-local-development"
+   BRANCH:pn-barebox = "v2022.02.0-phy1-local-development"

    After that you can recompile and deploy the package with

    $ bitbake barebox -c compile
    $ bitbake barebox -c deploy

    Note: You have to commit all your changes.
 Otherwise yocto doesn't pick them up!

-   2. Work and compile from the local working directory To work and compile in an external source directory we provide the externalsrc.bbclass.
-To use it copy and paste the following snippet to your "local.conf":
+   2. Work and compile from the local working directory To work and compile in an external source directoy we provide the externalsrc.bbclass.
+To use it, copy and paste the following snippet to your "local.conf":

    INHERIT += "externalsrc"
-   EXTERNALSRC_pn-barebox = "${HOME}/git/barebox"
+   EXTERNALSRC:pn-barebox = "${HOME}/git/barebox"
-   EXTERNALSRC_BUILD_pn-barebox = "${HOME}/git/barebox/build"
+   EXTERNALSRC_BUILD:pn-barebox = "${HOME}/git/barebox"

    Note: All the compiling is done in the EXTERNALSRC directory.
-Every time you build an Image, the package will be recompiled and build.
+Everytime you build an Image, the package will be recompiled and build.

    NOTE: Tasks Summary: Attempted 1 tasks of which 0 didn't need to be rerun and all succeeded.
    NOTE: Writing buildhistory